-Pradyuman Thakur murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative
+Ryan school murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative - Firstpost

 Ryan Pinto, the owner of the school is yet to be questioned in the case.

-The parents also demanded death penalty for all those who had a hand in Pradyuman's murder.
+The parents also demanded death penalty for all those who had a hand in the murder.

 With inputs from agencies